AlvaDuan/AlvaDuan.github.io/index.md

-<h2 class="title">WELCOME</h2>
+<h2 class="title">ABOUT ME</h2>
 <div class="container">
   <div class="text">
 Welcome to my website!
-I am a Ph.D. candidate in the Department of Economics at the National University of Singapore (NUS).
-Prior to joining NUS, I obained my master's degree in Economics from London School of Economics, and my bachelor's degree in Economics from Central University of Finance and Economics.  <br>
+I am a Ph.D. candidate in the Department of Economics at the National University of Singapore (NUS), with an expected graduate date of June 2025.
+I obained my master's degree in Economics from London School of Economics, and my bachelor's degree in Economics from Central University of Finance and Economics.  <br>
 <br>
 My research focuses on Macro Labor, where I study the mismatch in the labor market and aim to identify its origins and features.
 Furthermore, I am also passionate about investigating the heterogeneities of employment stabilities in the labor market. <br>
 <br>